mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2023

+1. Cabannes, V., Bottou, L., Lecun, Y., & Balestriero, R. (2023).
+Active Self-Supervised Learning: A Few Low-Cost Relationships Are All You Need. *arXiv preprint arXiv:2303.15256*.
+   - generalize and formalize this principle through Positive Active Learning (PAL) where an oracle queries semantic relationships between samples
+     - unveils a theoretical learning framework beyond SSL, that can be extended to tackle supervised and semi-supervised depending on oracle
+     - provides algorithm to embed a priori knowledge, e.g. some observed labels, into any SSL losses without any change in the training.
+     - provides an active learning framework to bridge the gap between theory and practice of AL (!), based on simple-to-answer-by-nonexperts queries of semantic relationships between inputs.
+   - Research gap in SSL: combine the label information or any priori knowledge?
+   - TP: redefine existing SSL in terms of a similarity graph – nodes represent data samples and edges reflect known inter-sample relationships
+     - think about learning in terms of similarity graph: yields a spectrum on which SSL and supervised learning can be seen as two extremes
+   - TP: use a similarity graph to define the SSL and supervised training losses to reduce cost and expert requirement of active learning
+     - Active learning in SSL: what are similar and what not?
+     - strategize Positive Active Learning (PAL), and present some key analysis on the benefits of PAL over traditional active learning
+     - **GEM paper of k-partitioned graphs**
+       - supervised setting: C partitioned (C disconnected components)
+   - direct observation that VICReg is akin to Laplacian Eigenmaps or multidimensional scaling, SimCLR is akin to Cross-entropy and BarlowTwins is akin to Canonical Correlation Analysis *[theorem 1]*

 1. Shwartz-Ziv, R., Balestriero, R., Kawaguchi, K., Rudner, T. G., & LeCun, Y. (2023).
 An Information-Theoretic Perspective on Variance-Invariance-Covariance Regularization. *arXiv preprint arXiv:2303.00633*.

+   - Same paper of what do we maximize in SSL (paper from 2022)

+   -  demonstrate how information-theoretic quantities can be obtained for deterministic networks as an alternative to the commonly used unrealistic stochastic networks assumption.
+   - relate the VICReg objective to mutual information maximization and use it to highlight the underlying assumptions of the objective.
+   - derive a generalization bound for VICReg, providing generalization guarantees for downstream tasks and present new SSL

 ## 2015